diku-dk/futhark-website/blog/2021-05-11-anatomy-of-a-type-checker-bug.md

 let C = A with [i] = X
 ```

-Since `B` is just another name `A`, we also must not use `B`
+Since `B` is just another name for `A`, we also must not use `B`
 afterwards.
-By defining a variety of *aliasing rules*, the type
+By defining various *aliasing rules*, the type checker
-checker can track how various variables may (potentially) refer to the
+can track how different variables may (potentially) refer to the same
-same underlying "value", and when a value is then *consumed* in a
+underlying "value", and when a value is then *consumed* in a
-`with`-expression, we mark all of the aliases as inaccessible.
-This
+`with`-expression, we mark all of the aliases as similarly consumed
-is necessarily conservative:
+and inaccessible.
+This is necessarily conservative:

 ```Futhark
 let C = if p then A else B